-This week, The Big Issue takes a close look at the new British boxing film Jawbone.
+Recently, The Big Issue took a close look at the new British boxing film Jawbone.
 Written by and starring Johnny Harris, the film boasts a knock-out cast – Ray Winstone, Ian McShane and Michael Smiley – as well as Barry and Shane McGuigan acting as consultants and music by Paul Weller.

-Big Issue vendor Maurice Richards (above), who is profiled in the magazine, used to be an amateur boxer himself.
+Big Issue vendor Maurice Richards (above) used to be an amateur boxer himself.

-The way boxing clubs can offer support and guidance to youngsters is a theme through the magazine.
-An in depth interview with Johnny Harris talks about how boxing saved him, Ray Winstone explains how his days in the gym shaped his character, while Barry McGuigan and Michael Smiley discuss the impact it had during the Troubles in Northern Ireland.
+The way boxing clubs can offer support and guidance to youngsters was a theme through the special edition magazine.
+An in depth interview with Johnny Harris discussed how boxing saved him, Ray Winstone explained how his days in the gym shaped his character, while Barry McGuigan and Michael Smiley discussed the impact it had during the Troubles in Northern Ireland.

-Also featured is 19-year-old Callum Myles.
+Also featured was 19-year-old Callum Myles.
 Aged 11, he had already been arrested multiple times and on one occasion had dislocated a teacher’s finger.

-“When I was young I mixed with the wrong crowd,” Myles says.
+“When I was young I mixed with the wrong crowd,” Myles said.
 “I used to get in a load of trouble.
 School was just not for me.”

 The police brought in George Turner, who works for Carney’s Community, a charity that turns around the lives of young people by getting them to engage with boxing.
 It was founded in the memory of Mick Carney, who Johnny Harris credits as saving him, as well as countless others.

 “The first ever time George took me to the gym I never looked back,” Myles says.
 “The gym was a piece of me.
 You meet the nicest people ever, all supportive of each other and I decided to dedicate myself to boxing.”